What is a Proxy server in networking? | How does it work?

 With a proxy, requests go to the proxy first.
 To make this happen, the proxy server works as a gateway and has its own IP address.
 Browser (or router in office) knows, to forward the request to the proxy.
 Then the proxy server initiates a new request with your data towards the webserver.
 Gets the response and forwards the same to you.
 So that you can see the response content.

 Looks the same isn’t?
 So what the hell proxy server is doing?
 The magic is in the way, it can modify the request and deliver the same response.
 A proxy can change the source IP address, to that server never know about you.
 It can block access to some websites or other resources.
 May use encryption before sending a request, to secure communication.

 What are the advantages of a proxy server?

 When using a middle man with great qualities and intelligence.
 It always adds values.
 Companies providing proxies generally covers all use cases for a company or an Individual.
 Depends on your need you can enable or disable a function.
 Here we will cover the advantages mainly from a company’s point of view.
-A company is always at a high risk of the security breach.
+A company is always at a high risk of a security breach.
 So a good proxy can add many advantages to the operations.

 Privacy – The very basic advantage.
 A company may choose to hide the identity of its employees and itself to some web servers.
 Suppose a marketing company wants to get details from a server.
 With a proxy, the server can not find who is requesting the information.

 Content filtering – A proxy server can parse the response from the server and it may stop content going to the client.
 It may be because content may have sensitive or unauthorized data.

 Better Bandwidth Utilization – The response may be cached by the proxy.
 So that is any other request comes, the same content can be delivered to the client without any request to the internet.
 This looks simple, but it requires intelligence, as all responses can not be cached. e.g any live update of the cricket score can’t.